mavlink/mavlink-devguide/en/services/gimbal_v2.md

 Note that by default the gimbal manager is by default implemented by the autopilot.

+### Message flow

+The ground station or any other user facing API such as an SDK are never to send messages directly to the gimbal device but always to the gimbal manager.
+However, the gimbal can and should broadcast its status to everyone, not just the gimbal manager.

+> **Note** The gimbal device must act only upon gimbal device messages that come from the gimbal manager!

 ### Common set-ups

 Below are three common hardware set-ups as anticipated: